|Publisher: TruthQuest History

 |Instant KeyPublishers InfoPricing|

-Many parents are insecure about using real books without some sort of guidance.
-TruthQuest History (TQH) is a great solution since it is a series of eleven volumes that serve as guides for a real books approach to history.
-While the series can be used for grades 1 through 12, some guides target a younger audience and some target older students.
+Many parents are insecure about using real books for history without some sort of guidance.
+TruthQuest History (TQH) is a great solution since it is a series of eleven volumes that serve as guides for a real-books approach to history.
+All TQH guides are available in either print or digital format.
+While the series as a whole covers grades one through twelve, each guide targets either a younger or older audience.

 Beginnings: Creation/Old Testament/Ancients/Egypt